Pendeen War Memorial is a Grade II listed building in the Cornwall local planning authority area, England. First listed on 22 June 2018. War memorial.

 Description

-DESCRIPTION Wheel-head cross on tapering base and plinth with stone posts and metal railings to three sides.
-The principal face of the shaft is inscribed ‘IN / LOVING MEMORY / OF ALL THOSE / WHO WENT FORTH / FROM THE / PARISH OF PENDEEN / AND ESPECIALLY / OF THOSE WHO / LAID DOWN THEIR / LIVES IN / THE GREAT WAR / 1914 – 1919 / FOR THE CAUSE OF LIBERTY / AND RIGHTEOUSNESS / "THEIR NAME LIVETH / FOR EVERMORE".
-Below, on the plinth are inscribed the names of the 28 parishioners who lost their lives in the First World War, including two noted as missing, and a nurse.
-The back of the plinth is inscribed ‘DEDICATED / BY THE / LORD BISHOP OF TRURO / JUNE 19 1920’.
+The Pendeen War Memorial is a First World War memorial dedicated in 1920 and altered after the Second World War.
+It is made of granite and features a wheel-head cross on a tapering base and plinth, surrounded by stone posts and metal railings on three sides.
+The principal face of the shaft is inscribed with the words: ‘IN / LOVING MEMORY / OF ALL THOSE / WHO WENT FORTH / FROM THE / PARISH OF PENDEEN / AND ESPECIALLY / OF THOSE WHO / LAID DOWN THEIR / LIVES IN / THE GREAT WAR / 1914 – 1919 / FOR THE CAUSE OF LIBERTY / AND RIGHTEOUSNESS / "THEIR NAME LIVETH / FOR EVERMORE".
+Below this inscription, the names of 28 parishioners who lost their lives in the First World War are listed, including two noted as missing and a nurse.
+The back of the plinth bears the inscription ‘DEDICATED / BY THE / LORD BISHOP OF TRURO / JUNE 19 1920’.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.